Background pattern

 Pregnancy and lactation

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using any medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using any medication.

 Do not take acarbosa if you are pregnant, as there are no data on its safety in pregnant women.

-Driving and operating machinery
+Driving and using machines

-3. How to Take Acarbosa TecniGen 100 mg Tablets
+3. How to take Acarbosa TecniGen 100 mg tablets

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
 If in doubt, consult your doctor or pharmacist again.

 The recommended dose is 100 mg (1 tablet), 3 times a day.